mcgnly/DeveloperDocumentation/Android/Reference.md

 	        }
 	    }

-####9.
-Reference your Application and add Internet permission in the Android Manifest
+####  Reference your Application and add Internet permissions in the Android Manifest

     <uses-permission android:name="android.permission.INTERNET" />
     <application